The Power of Greedy for Online Minimum Cost Matching on the Line

 \subsection{Technical overview}

 The main difficulty in analyzing the greedy algorithm is that there can be complex dependencies between a greedy match that occurred at some time step in some region of the line and the set of remaining servers that are available at a later time step in a completely different region of the line.
 In other words, a single greedy match at some time step can have a butterfly effect on the servers that will be available in the future in different regions.
-Algorithms such as hierarchical greedy that partition the interval in different regions have been designed to prevent matching decisions in one region from impacting the future available servers in another region, which does not necessarily lead to algorithms that are better than greedy but does give algorithms that are simpler to analyze.
+Algorithms such as hierarchical greedy that partition the interval in different regions have been designed to prevent matching decisions in one region from impacting the future available servers in another region.
+This does not necessarily lead to algorithms that are better than greedy, but does give algorithms that are simpler to analyze.

-The starting point of our analysis, both for the upper and lower bounds, is to consider a \emph{hybrid algorithm} $\H_\A^m$ that matches the first $m$ requests according to an algorithm $\A$ and then greedily matches each of the remaining requests to the closest available server.
-The algorithm $\A$ that is used is different for each of our results.
+A high-level contribution of our paper is to develop a general framework for analyzing the greedy algorithm, for both upper and lower bounds, that, we believe, also provides foundations for analyzing greedy in higher dimensions and other partially random models.
+The starting point of our analysis is to consider a \emph{hybrid algorithm} $\H_\A^m$ that matches the first $m$ requests according to an algorithm $\A$ and then greedily matches each of the remaining requests to the closest available server.
+The algorithm $\A$ is different for each of our results.